 Hand washes with mild detergent and warm water.

 Dry with a lint-free cloth or microfiber.
-Leg the air dry, and condition with mineral oil or Bowl and Board Rub more often.
+Let the air dry, and condition with mineral oil or Bowl and Board Rub more often.

 Clean your Woodenware when needed with a scrub of lemon juice and salt.
-If you have not used a wooden bowl or wooden utensil in a while, sanitize with a 3 percent solution of hydrogen peroxide mixed with an equal amount of water.
+If you have not used a wooden bowl or utensil, sanitize with 3 per cent hydrogen peroxide mixed with equal water.

 Where can I buy olive wood for carving?